patrickjohncollins/patrickjohncollins.github.io/en/great-software-dev-management.md

 * Cares about the health and wellbeing of team members.
 * Fosters a team spirit, recognizing that team building requires continuous effort.
 * Converses with each team member daily, listening actively, and takes steps to eliminate pain-points.
-* Encourages team members to assist each other and collectively bear responsability for the system.
+* Encourages team members to assist each other and collectively bear responsibility for the system.
 * Identifies and mediates conflicts between team members.

 ## Staffing Skills